Prepare for known and unknown changes and interruptions

 Write out each step of the transition.
 This helps if an individual is really having a difficult time with a transition.
 Maybe there is a step that is missing.
 Maybe the individual is confused regarding a step, etc.

+Example: If an individual needs to get in a car, then guiding the individual to the car vs. the street may be necessary at first.
+Sometimes colored duct tape can be a physical line for the individual to walk on to guide him/her where to walk when going to a car, the next class, etc. However, at first, it may help to assist the individual to the line or path (real or imaginary).
 Of course other ways to prepare for the transition would be helpful.
 If checking a schedule is part of the transition, then it might be necessary to guide the individual's hand or touch the individual's forearm to prompt the individual to check off the task (on a schedule) which has ended and take a symbol of the next task to the physical environment of the next task.

-Use of Timer:
+Use of timer

-Checklist of Transition Tasks:
+Checklist of transition tasks

 An activity schedule or list of tasks to complete in the transition may be helpful.
 The child or adult checks off completed steps of transitioning to next activity, grade level, school, bed, next day, etc. Sometimes the sense of completion can be reinforcing for individuals who desire routine.